 Key features to protect your Microsoft 365 data

-- Quick granular restoreAvoid client downtime and ensure their business continuity by recovering their data in seconds.
-You can granularly back up and restore required pieces of data (e.g., emails, files, sites, contacts, attachments).
+- Quick, granular restoreAvoid client downtime and ensure their business continuity by recovering their data in seconds.
+You can granularly back up and restore required pieces of data (e.g., emails, files, sites, contacts and attachments).

 - Automatic protection for new Microsoft 365 itemsReduce headaches by streamlining backup management for Microsoft 365.
 New users, groups and sites are automatically protected.